minvws/gfmodules-mcsd-consumer-web/README.md

 # gfmodules-mcsd-consumer-web-private

-A web application to have the following:
+A web application to manage and view consumer resources efficiently.
+This application includes the following features:

-- [X] Screen to manage suppliers (add/update/delete)
+- Screen to manage suppliers (add/update/delete)
-- [X] Screen to perform the update on the resource and shows the resource map
+- Screen to perform updates on resources and display the resource map
-- [X] Screen to view consumer resources
+- Screen to view consumer resources
-- [X] Screen to compare the history of a resource
+- Screen to compare the history of a resource

 ## Requirements